dwyde/dwyde.github.io/thoughts/curry/index.md

 I have two observations about Curry's paradox:

-1. Its negation is true.
 1. It is equivalent to the liar paradox.
+1. Its negation is the truth-teller sentence.

 Both points require that the negation of a self-referential sentence refers to the new sentence (itself) rather than to the original one, which I have <a href="/thoughts/moonshot-papers/#negation" title="Two Ways to Negate Self-Referential Sentences">previously discussed</a> for the liar paradox and G&ouml;del's incompleteness theorems.

 # Negating Curry's Paradox
 Curry's paradox features implications of the form *p &rarr; q*, where *p* is "This sentence is true" and *q* is a false proposition.
 The negation of such an implication is *p &and; &not;q*.
-Taking the example from earlier, we have "This sentence is true and Germany does not border China," which is true.
+Taking the example from earlier, we have "This sentence is true and Germany does not border China."
+The second part of the sentence is true, so we're left with "This sentence is true."

 # Equivalence to the Liar Paradox
 *p &rarr; q* is logically equivalent to *&not;p &or; q*.
 Curry's paradox uses a false *q*, so *&not;p &or; q* reduces to *&not;p*.
 The negation of "This sentence is true" is "This sentence is false," which is the liar paradox.

 # Validity Curry
 In their paper "Two flavors of Curry's paradox," Beall and Murzi give a variant of Curry's paradox called v-Curry, where "v" stands for "validity".
 An example version is "The argument from me to absurdity is valid."
-Its negation, "The argument from me to absurdity is not valid," is true.
+Its negation, "The argument from me to absurdity is not valid," is a truth-teller sentence.

 # Conclusion
-A different way of negating self-referential sentences resolves two forms of Curry's paradox.
+A different way of negating self-referential sentences reduces two forms of Curry's paradox to liar and truth-teller sentences.